huaqianlee/blog-file/_posts/Notes/Treat-time-as-a-friend.md

-title: Treat time as friend
+title: Treat time as a friend
 date: 2022-03-25 14:39:38
 categories:
 - Balderdash